-Our study indicates that users have a decent understanding of read permissions messages but a significantly worse understanding of write permissions messages.
-As discussed in Section 2.5, Facebook claims that all-or-nothing write permissions are easier for the user to understand.
+Our studies indicate that users have a decent understanding of read permissions messages but a poor-and significantly worse-understanding of write permissions messages.
+As discussed in Sections 4.1 and 2.5, Facebook claims that all-or-nothing write permissions are easier for the user to understand.
 However, comparison with the very granular read permissions suggests that users understand specific, distinct permissions better.

 We also observe that grouped permissions cause confusion for developers who may receive more permissions than intended due to grouping of permissions.
-This appears contrary to Facebook's stated advice to developers that they should "only ask for the permissions that are essential to an app [or site]" [7].
-Facebook's own research has demonstrated that "the more permissions an app requests, the less likely it is that people will use Facebook to log into [that] app"[7].
-But because Facebook Connect often grants more permissions than the developer requested (even just by always granting public_profile and user_friends), the developer may have no choice but to receive unnecessary permissions.
+This appears contrary to Facebook's stated advice to developers that they should "only ask for the permissions that are essential to an app [or site]" [14].
+Facebook's own research has demonstrated that "the more permissions an app requests, the less likely it is that people will use Facebook to log into [that] app"[14].
+But because Facebook Connect often grants more permissions than the developer requested (even just by always granting public\profile and user\friends), the developer has no choice but to receive unnecessary permissions.